kothavade/mastodon-paper/paper/main.typ

   ),
 )

-// none is first
-// ovh hetzner digitalocean are 2-4
-// then aws, gcp, azure
+#let total_cloud_instances = cloud_providers.slice(1).map(x => int(x.at(1))).sum()
+#let cloud_share = pct(total_cloud_instances / total_instances)

 Most instances are not hosted on cloud providers, and among those that are, surprisingly the most common are none of the big 3, but instead OVH, Hetzner, and DigitalOcean.
-In total, we see that 46.72% of instances are hosted on cloud providers.
+In total, we see that #cloud_share of instances are hosted on cloud providers, indicating that the majority of instances are run on personal servers.
+From this, we can infer that many Mastodon administrators are...

+== Autonomous Systems

 #let asn_cloud_analysis = csv("asn_cloud_analysis.csv").slice(1)
 #let cloud_instances = asn_cloud_analysis.filter(x => x.at(2) == "1")